 Alcohol

-Excessive alcohol consumption is one of the most common causes of acute and chronic liver disease in the United States.
+Excessive alcohol consumption is a leading preventable cause of death in the United States.
 Alcohol affects the liver, contributing to fatty liver disease and other conditions, such as cirrhosis.

 A person with fatty liver disease should try to reduce their alcohol intake or remove it from their diet altogether.